Quasi-degenerate resonant eigenstate doublets of two quantum emitters in a closed waveguide: Model and Symmetries

 where

 which provides an alternative and visually convenient representation of the set $\{\xi_k\}$ of photon mode amplitudes.
-The physical meaning of the spatial amplitude is related to its square modulus, proportional to the field energy density \cite{Facchi2016}.
-Previous findings, obtained in both an infinite \cite{Facchi2016} and a finite waveguide framework \cite{Lonigro2021a}, indicate that \textit{resonant eigenstates}, in which the electromagnetic field energy is concentrated in one of the two paths between the emitters, can occur whenever one of the distances $d$ or $L-d$ can contain an integer number of half-wavelengths corresponding to the eigenvalue.
-Therefore, in our case, we expect the eigenstates with energy equal to either
+The~physical meaning of the spatial amplitude is related to its square modulus, proportional to the field energy density~\cite{Facchi2016}.
+Previous findings, obtained in both an infinite~\cite{Facchi2016} and a finite waveguide framework~\cite{Lonigro2021a}, indicate that \textit{resonant eigenstates}, in~which the electromagnetic field energy is concentrated in one of the two paths between the emitters, can occur whenever one of the distances $d$ or $L-d$ can contain an integer number of half-wavelengths corresponding to the eigenvalue.
+As~a consequence, to~obtain two resonant eigenstates with the same energy, the~ratio of the two inter-emitter path lengths must necessarily be rational.
+Remarkably, periodic boundary conditions are crucial to the availability of both paths to confine a photon between the emitters.
+Therefore, in~our case, we expect the eigenstates with energy equal to either

 or